 John coauthored and is the video speaker for DIY Bible Study and is the editor or coeditor of 17 volumes total.
 He has also published over 150 articles, both scholastic and popular-level, ranging in subject from academic biblical studies to pastoral ministry to how best to help the impoverished.
 John’s career—if you don’t count his childhood door-to-door sales career and lawn mowing businesses—began as a contractor for one of the world’s largest companies, working as a computer aided drafter.
 While in high school and college, he taught percussion and recorded professionally.

-John cites the center of his education as mentorship by other non-profit and executive-level business leaders and reading every book that interests him (which is a lot).
+John cites the center of his education as mentorship by other pastors, non-profit leaders, and executive-level business leaders, as well as reading every book that interests him (which is a lot).
+Prior to going full-time with Jesus' Economy, John also apprenticed in the developing world under a successful non-profit director and pioneering missionary.
 He also cites his roots in the last great frontier of Alaska, where he was born to a man who went from the projects of Oakland to directing a project that literally required building an island, and a woman who went from poverty to leading ministries.
-But he also has an M.A. and B.A. in Biblical Studies from Trinity Western University, was part of a study abroad program, received an A.A. in General Studies while in high school, completed undergraduate and graduate level work in three ancient languages, earned a leadership certificate, and spent time in the developing world apprenticing under a very successful non-profit director.

 The idea for Jesus’ Economy came from God as words John heard loudly in the middle of a night.
-These words connected with a long history of God saving John’s life multiple times, performing documented miracles in his life which include him overcoming a severe speech impediment, and then calling him to “speak truth to the nations.”
+These words connected with a long history of God saving John’s life multiple times, performing a documented miracle in his life (overcoming a severe speech impediment), and then calling him to “speak truth to the nations.”

-Follow John on Twitter, connect with him on LinkedIn, email him at firstname.lastname@example.org, see his spirituality blog and subscribe to his business and leadership blog.
-John regularly speaks on how best to help the impoverished: He would love to hear about your event and consider speaking at it.
+Follow John on Twitter, connect with him on LinkedIn, email him at firstname.lastname@example.org, and see his spirituality blog here on Jesus' Economy.
+John regularly speaks on how best to help the impoverished and would love to hear about your event and consider speaking at it.